Triggering pipelines from pipelines: Orchestrating complex CI/CD workflows with CircleCI

 Developer Advocate

-Triggering pipelines from other pipelines is one of many techniques that can help you manage complex connected and interdependent development projects.
-In this tutorial, I will cover some use cases for using this techniques and why it can be helpful.
+Triggering CI/CD pipelines from other pipelines is one of many techniques that can help you manage complex connected and interdependent development projects.
+In this tutorial, I will cover some use cases for this technique and why it can be helpful.
 You can follow along as I present an example of how to implement a pipeline-to-pipeline trigger using CURL.

 Prerequisites